danini-the-panini/pidash/README.md

 An interactive dashboard for the Raspberry Pi.

-__NOTE__: Linux only, unless someone can test and provide instruction for Windows 10.
+__NOTE__: Linux only, unless someone wants to test and provide instruction for Windows 10.

 Idea
 ----